 17.5 Attorney Fees; Remedies.
 In the event of any demand, proceeding, action or suit based upon or arising out of any alleged breach by any party of any covenant, condition, restriction or term contained in this Declaration, the prevailing party shall be entitled to recover reasonable attorneys' fees and other costs of such demand, proceeding, action or suit from the other party.
 All rights and remedies of each of the parties under this Declaration shall be cumulative, and the exercise of one or more rights or remedies shall not preclude the exercise of any other right or remedy available under this Declaration or applicable law.

 [end of text]

-This Declaration is executed effective this ___ day of ____________, 2016.
+This Declaration is executed effective this ___ day of ____________, 2023.

 CitySide Lofts Condominium Association, Inc. an Idaho corporation

 By:

-Jasper Gibbons, President
+Daniel Johnson, President

 STATE OF IDAHO )

 ): ss

 County of Ada )